JavaScript execution

 Get function

-In addition to updating the push APIs, Optimizely Web Experimentation also exposes a function, get.
-This function lets you access several useful properties and utilities after Optimizely Web Experimentation has initialized.
+The get function lets you access several useful properties and utilities after the platform has initialized.